 Canines can signal to their owners in many ways that they may be in need of an adjustment.
-Because canine breeds as so vast one symptom may be more predominate than other.
-In my experience thus far smaller dogs seems to inquire more structural issues simple because the world is so much bigger than they are.
-Ex: furniture is higher from them, steps are taller than most toy breeds and they just want to keep up with there beloved owner.
+Canine breeds are so vast one symptom may be more predominate than others depending on size and breed of the dog.
+In my experience smaller dogs seem to acquire more structural issues simply because the world is so much bigger than they are.
+It takes a lot more energy for the smaller breeds to maneuver furniture, steps and keeping up with their beloved owners.
+Larger breeds tend to have more extremity issues.

 Does Your Dog Need Canine Chiropractic Treatment?